didadida262/didadida262/README.md

 ## Hi there 👋

-I’m Miles, an experienced senior engineer specializing in frontend and full-stack product development.
+I’m Yi Shin, an experienced senior engineer specializing in frontend and full-stack product development.
 I thrive on delivering complex features, mentoring teams, and maintaining curiosity alongside a steady output tempo.
 This repository mirrors my GitHub profile, so everything shown here also appears on [https://github.com/didadida262](https://github.com/didadida262/).

 ## ✨ Skills